-To provide best-in-class reporter gene products and services to facilitate widespread adoption of noninvasive in vivo imaging in preclinical and clinical research, and to facilitate development of viro-immunooncology drugs by providing recombinant oncolytic viruses for research use.
-Imanis supports research in regenerative medicine, gene, virus and cell therapy, oncolytic virotherapy, and oncology drug discovery.
+To promote widespread adoption of noninvasive in vivo imaging in preclinical and clinical research by providing best-in-class reporter gene products and services, and to accelerate development of viro-immunooncology drugs by providing recombinant oncolytic viruses for research.

 Proprietary NIS reporter gene imaging technology for unprecedented clarity in long-term longitudinal cell and virus tracking studies in small and large animal models.

 The first and only commercially available repository of recombinant oncolytic viruses encoding reporter genes for research use.

 Our scientific founders are leading experts in their academic fields of oncolytic virotherapy and noninvasive nuclear diagnostic applications.
 The Imanis team comprises of PhD, MSc and BSc level scientists who are passionate about providing the best in class reporter gene reagents and virology expertise to help our clients with their research in diverse fields.
 Our office, R&D service and manufacturing laboratories are located in the Minnesota Biobusiness Center, in Rochester Minnesota, home of the world renowned Mayo Clinic.
 We also have strong alliances and collaborations with key opinion leaders in the field and are committed to our mission to reduce animal use and refine techniques in animal research through the practice of the 3Rs.
 Check out our new series of interviews with collaborators on “A Vision for the Future” on Imanis’ Youtube channel.